 A few tips:

-- Treat the vegetation like one of those 3D images where you have to refocus your eyes to see the picture.
-Suddenly you’ll notice that colourful butterfly sitting perfectly still just a hairbreadth away.
+- Treat the vegetation like a 3D image where you have to refocus your eyes to see the picture.
+Suddenly you’ll notice that colourful butterfly sitting perfectly still just a hairbreadth away

-- There’s a small shop integrated with the ticket office, selling toys, books, puzzles, t-shirts, jewellery and similar (no prizes for guessing the common motif).
+- The ticket office has an integrated shop that sells toys, books, puzzles, t-shirts, jewellery and similar.
+No prizes for guessing the common motif

 How to get to the butterfly house